franky-coding/Pepsi-Analysis/README.md

 Group Project of Analysis on PepsiCo

 # Instructions:
-- click 'Group 1 - PepsiCo.pdf' to open file and see presentation
+- click 'Group 1 - PepsiCo.pdf' to see presentation